syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 ## Create symbol palette

+* The [width](/api/js/ejsymbolpalette#members:width "width") and [height](/api/js/ejsymbolpalette#members:height "height") property of the symbolpalette allows you to define the size of the symbolpalette.

-The [diagramId](/api/js/ejsymbolpalette#members:diagramid "diagramId") property of symbolpalette should be set with the corresponding Diagram ID to drag and drop the nodes and connectors into the Diagram.
+* The [diagramId](/api/js/ejsymbolpalette#members:diagramid "diagramId") property of symbolpalette should be set with the corresponding Diagram ID to drag and drop the nodes and connectors into the Diagram.
 The following code illustrates how to create symbolpalette.

 {% highlight html %}